vllm-project/vllm/docs/source/getting_started/installation.rst

 * GPU: compute capability 7.0 or higher (V100, T4, RTX20xx, A100, etc.)

 .. note::
-    Currently, CacheFlow does not support CUDA 12.
+    As of now, CacheFlow does not support CUDA 12.
+    If you are using Hopper or Lovelace GPUs, please use CUDA 11.8.

 .. tip::
     If you have trouble installing CacheFlow, we recommend using the NVIDIA PyTorch Docker image.